×

 Since leaky gut syndrome is not recognized as a medical diagnosis, there is no suggested course of treatment.You may, however, take a lot of steps to enhance your overall digestive health.

 Eating a diet high in items that promote the development of good gut bacteria is one way.
-Bad gut flora have been connected to a number of unfavourable health consequences, including type 2 diabetes, cancer, heart disease, and chronic inflammation.
+Bad gut flora has been connected to a number of unfavorable health consequences, including type 2 diabetes, cancer, heart disease, and chronic inflammation.

 You may enhance your digestive health by consuming the following: